Fgc17/dotsafe/packages/fatima/docs/thoughts.md

 Yeah, process.env is nested, but it is doesn't have intellisense, so it is not so easy to leak, which is different from the case you have a list of things to easily pick.

-Following this point of view, dotsafe generate two different objects: `env` and `publicEnv`.
+Following this point of view, fatima generate two different objects: `env` and `publicEnv`.

 ## Environment leaking